-In July 2019, the board of directors adopted, and the Company's shareholders approved, the 2019 Employee Stock Purchase Plan ("ESPP").
+In July 2019, the Board adopted, and the Company's shareholders approved, the 2019 Employee Stock Purchase Plan ("ESPP").
 The Company expects to offer, sell and issue shares of common stock under this ESPP from time to time based on various factors and conditions, although the Company is under no obligation to sell any shares under this ESPP.
 The ESPP provides for six-month offering periods beginning May 15 and November 15 of each year, and each offering period will consist of six-month purchase periods.
-On each purchase date, eligible employees will purchase shares of the Company's common stock at a price per share equal to 85% of the lesser of (1) the fair market value of the Company's common stock on the purchase date.
-For the nine months ended December 31, 2021, 371,740 shares of common stock were purchased under the ESPP.
-As of December 31, 2021,11,187,354 shares of common stock were available for future issuance under the ESPP.
+On each purchase date, eligible employees will purchase shares of the Company's common stock at a price per share equal to 85% of the lesser of (1) the fair market value of the Company's common stock on the offering date or (2) the fair market value of the Company's common stock on the purchase date.
+For the three months ended June 30, 2022, 265,681 shares of common stock were available for future issuance under the ESPP.

-As of December 31, 2021, there was approximately \$2.3 million of unrecognized share-based compensation related to the ESPP that is expected to be recognized over the remaining term of the current offering period.
-The Company recognized \$1.2 million and \$1.5 million of share-based compensation expense related to the ESPP for the three months ended December 31, 2021 and 2020, respectively, and \$3.6 million and \$2.5 million of share-based compensation expense related to the ESPP for the nine months ended December 31, 2021 and 2020, respectively.
+As of June 30, 2022, there was approximately \$3.6 million of unrecognized share-based compensation related to the ESPP that is expected to be recognized over the remaining term of the current offering period.
+The Company recognized \$1.5 million and \$1.1 million of share-based compensation expense related to the ESPP for the three months ended June 30, 2022 and 2021, respectively.